paysure/orinoco/README.md

 # lena

-Functional composable pipelines which allows clean separation business logic from its implementation.
+Functional composable pipelines allowing clean separation of the business logic and its implementation.

 Features